-Matthieu graduated from Sciences Po and from the Sorbonne (University Paris I) in history and political science.
-He published on contemporary Vietnamese politics and society.
+Matthieu graduated from Sciences Po and from the Sorbonne (University Paris I) with a degree in history and political science.
+There he published on contemporary Vietnamese politics and society.